teodimache/etlbox/README.md

 To dig deeper into it, have a look at the ETLBox tests within the solution.
 There is a test for (almost) everything that you can do with ETLToolbox.

-See the (https://github.com/roadrunnerlenny/etlbox/wiki)[ETLBox Wiki] for detailed documentation of every task or component, including examples.
+See the [ETLBox Wiki](https://github.com/roadrunnerlenny/etlbox/wiki) for detailed documentation of every task or component, including examples.